gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 [NOTE] Pinning command successful, but your installed packages may be out of sync.
 ```

 That's good.
-Before installing it, let's investigate that
+I'm curious about the
+`conf-mingw-w64-pkgconf-x86_64` package.
+It
-`conf-mingw-w64-pkgconf-x86_64` package as it wasn't needed when installing
+wasn't needed when installing
-depexts with non-Msys2 Cygwin.
+`depexts` with Cygwin, so it's probably specific to Msys2, which means it can
+probably give us a hint as to the proper way to specify Msys2-specific
+`depexts`, which we'll need to do for our pinned `conf-ao` package (I was only
+guessing how to add its new `depexts` initially).

+`conf-mingw-w64-pkgconf-x86_64` is probably a dependency of `conf-pkg-config` on
+Msys2, so I'll start by looking at `conf-pkg-config`'s metadata and then look at
+the metadata for `conf-mingw-w64-pkgconf-x86_64`.

 ```
 PS C:\Users\s\conf-ao> opam show --raw conf-pkg-config